 ||Higher match.
 A perfect match for baby and a 75% chance of being a partial match for siblings, reducing risk of post-transplant graft-versus-host disease (GVHD).

 ||Suitable match.
 Public recipients will need to be a suitable match for transplant.
 GVHD is estimated to occur in 60%–80% of transplants where the donor and recipient are not related.

 ||It is approx. $45,000 to purchase from a public bank.

 Wish to Donate Your Cord Blood for Free?

 Cryo-Cell operates as a public cord blood bank in partnership with Duke University Medical Center.
-Cryo-Cell's public bank has been chosen by the HRSA of the U.S. Department of Health, along with other leading banks such as those operated by M.D.
-Anderson and Duke University, as one of the nation's highest quality cord blood banks to help build the National Cord Blood Inventory.
-Public cord blood banks are regulated by stringent guidelines.
-In addition, we adhere to the high quality standards necessary for accreditation by the Foundation for the Accreditation of Cellular Therapy (FACT).
+Cryo-Cell's public bank has been chosen by the HRSA of the U.S. as one of the nation's highest quality cord blood banks to help build the National Cord Blood Inventory.
+For a list of participating hospitals, please visit Our Public Banking Program.